Shannen Doherty: Personal life

 In early 1993, Doherty was briefly engaged to Max Factor heir Dean Jay Factor before he filed for a restraining order on May 25, 1993.
 He alleged physical violence and threats on the part of Doherty, although Doherty's father claimed that the abuse came from Factor and not her.

-On October 11, 1993, Doherty married Ashley Hamilton, the son of actor George Hamilton.
+On October 11, 1993, Doherty married Ashley Hamilton, the son of actors George Hamilton and Alana Collins.
 They filed for divorce in April 1994.

-In 1996, Doherty became the godmother to Cooper Smith London, the daughter of actor Jason London and actress Charlie Spradling.

 In 2002, Doherty married Rick Salomon, but the marriage was annulled after nine months.
 On October 15, 2011, Doherty married photographer Kurt Iswarienko in Malibu, California.

 In November 2018, Doherty lost her house to the Woolsey Fire.

-"Bad girl" reputation
+In April 2023, Doherty announced that she had filed for divorce from Iswarienko.
+As of October 2023, the couple was almost finished with their divorce proceedings, though in June 2024, it was reported that Doherty had stated in legal filings that her husband was attempting to prolong their divorce in order to avoid spousal payments.
+In response to those reports, Doherty said in her Let's Be Clear podcast that divorcing under the public eye was "exhausting" and that she might or might not openly discuss her marriage after her divorce was final.
+The terms of her divorce agreement were finalized the day before her death, and a Los Angeles judge declared the couple officially divorced two days after she died.